TAdeJong/figures-imaging-moire-deformations/README.md

 # Figure generation code for "Imaging moiré deformation and dynamics in twisted bilayer graphene"

-This repository contains the Jupyter notebooks to generate the figures in ["Imaging moiré deformation and dynamics in twisted bilayer graphene"](https://arxiv.org/abs/2107.14716).
+This repository contains the Jupyter notebooks to generate the figures in ["Imaging moiré deformation and dynamics in twisted bilayer graphene"](https://arxiv.org/abs/2107.14716) from the data as archived at [4TU.researchdata](https://doi.org/10.4121/16843510).

+## Installation

+Clone this repository

+Install all dependencies.

+Download all needed data from https://doi.org/10.4121/16843510 into a subfolder `data.

 TODO:

-- Refer to archived/repository version of data instead of local paths.
-- Move .nlp's to netcdf
-- Add requirements.txt
+- Add requirements.txt / environment.yml
-- Link archived data in here.
 - add ipynb and jupytext description when done.
 - Obtain DOI via zenodo.org